 * Source: Mutual Fund Landscape, Dimensional Fund Advisors 2014.
 Mutual fund data is from the CRSP Mutual Fund Database, provided by the Center for Research in Security Prices, University of Chicago.
 Funds are identified using Lipper fund classification codes and are matched to their respective benchmarks at the beginning of the sample periods.

 “People have plans, goals, dreams,” she says.
-“I’m there not only to help my clients turn dreams into realities, but to educate them and help reduce the worry and uncertainties that naturally come with being an investor.”
+“I’m there not only to help my clients turn dreams into realities, but to provide financial clarity and peace of mind.”